implosion07/anamoly-detection-ddos/readme.md

 ## Usage

-The project can eb run in two ways:
+The project can be run in two ways:

 ### Automatic Startup (Recommended)